rockrotem/mongodb-elastic-migrator/README.md

 # mongodb-elastic-migrator

-Migrate mongodb collection to elastic a.k.a elasticsearch
+Migrate mongodb collection to elastic a.k.a elasticsearch.
+This project will give you a kick start to migrate your mongodb collections to [elastic](https://www.elastic.co/).

 # Prerequisite
  - Install docker and get elastic docker image.
 The Docker image can be retrieved with the following command: